bigbag/papyrix-reader/README.md

 ![Home screen](./docs/images/device.jpg)

+> **Warning:** Papyrix does not support OTA updates.
+Some Xteink units (e.g. from AliExpress) ship with USB flashing locked — if you flash Papyrix on a locked device by OTA, you will have no way to update or recover.
+Only flash Papyrix on devices with unlocked USB.

 ## Motivation

 E-paper devices are fantastic for reading, but most commercially available readers are closed systems with limited customisation.
 The **Xteink X4** and **Xteink X3** are affordable e-paper devices, however the official firmware remains closed.